 Tamarac Resident Julie Shapiro-Harris kicked off her run for Circuit Court Judge on December 4th with a party at the home of Kim Miller of Coral Springs.

-“My interests outside the courthouse involves aiding others as well,” she said.
-“As a member of the Tamarac Kiwanis which is an international service organization, I regularly engage in projects to better our community and the lives of the people in it.”
+“My interests outside the courthouse involve aiding others as well,” she said.
+“As a member of the Tamarac Kiwanis, which is an international service organization, I regularly engage in projects to better our community and the lives of the people in it.”